Skip to content

 2. At the top of the window, click Package Library.

 3. In the search bar, type in Firefox.
-Select the package named Mozilla Firefox, and then click Download Selected.
+Select Mozilla Firefox and click Download Selected.

 A screenshot showing how to download a package in PDQ Deploy